-Fixed Assets - During the month, the Plan's new Medical Management System (MMS) was implemented.
+Plan's new Medical Management System (MMS) was implemented in the month of December 2013.
 The projected cost of the MMS was \$1.43 million and was approved by the Commission in June 2013 for the current fiscal year.
-Cost incurred for the project through December is approximately \$991,000.
+Cost incurred for the project todate is approximately \$1.02 million.